 DDI – The foundation for flexibility and control across IP networks

-DDI is fundamental for simplifying management and automation of IP resources, DHCP leases, security filtering and DNS.
+DDI is fundamental for simplifying the management and automation of IP resources, DHCP leases, security filtering, and DNS.
 Take the example of a large retailer that is constantly setting up new stores.
-When a new store opens, multiple subnets, DNS and DHCP servers and network devices have to be allocated.
+When a new store opens, multiple subnets, DNS and DHCP servers, and network devices have to be allocated.
 The IP resource provisioning process for each store typically involves hundreds of manual tasks, consuming time and running a high risk of misconfiguration due to infrastructure complexity.
 An integrated DDI solution, using customizable templates and automation of processes, reduces this to one single task.
 It ensures fast, easy, error-free generation and deployment of IP architecture for each new store, whilst offering holistic visibility of IP resources deployed.

-Smart DDI for your network: enhancing agility, cost-effectiveness and security
+Smart DDI for your network: enhancing agility, cost-effectiveness, and security

 It’s not just about making existing systems work better, however.
 The use of DDI brings a range of additional enhancements that take IT systems to the next level.
 For example, leading solutions offer a higher degree of scalability by allowing for the provision of up to 10 million IP addresses, simplifying IPv6 management and transition, as well as providing multi-tenancy support.
 Also, the capacity to handle large volumes of queries (up to 17M QPS for advanced solutions) greatly improves customer experience and security.

 Last year’s Tolly Group report on ROI for DDI showed how efficient such systems could be.
-By integrating and automating DNS/DHCP and IPAM, companies could demonstrate a ROI of up to 263%.
+By integrating and automating DNS/DHCP and IPAM, companies could demonstrate an ROI of up to 263%.
 And when it comes to keeping track of devices and maintaining a record of changes, there’s also a huge advantage in the DDI approach; it’s about 90% quicker.
 With these efficiencies all mounted up, companies are, on average, about 400% more productive.

-For staying aware of what’s happening in your network, DDI is a clear winner – it helps avoid costly errors and gives IT managers greater visibility and flexibility of what’s happening on the system, as well as making the whole infrastructure more secure.
+For staying aware of what’s happening in your network, a DDI appliance is a clear winner – it helps avoid costly errors and gives IT managers greater visibility and flexibility of what’s happening on the system, as well as making the whole infrastructure more secure.
 Most importantly, by utilizing automation of policy-driven life cycle management, organizations will be able to roll out new services more quickly, thus improving dramatically company profitability.